 As MU’s interim chancellor, Foley directed the university’s research mission as well as led the quality and effectiveness of all academic programs.
 He joined the University of Missouri System in 2013 as executive vice president for academic affairs, where he was tasked with growing its academic and research expertise before being appointed interim chancellor in November 2015.
 Foley has also served as vice president for research and dean of the graduate school at The Pennsylvania State University.
 In addition, he has held faculty appointments at MU, Penn State, and the University of Delaware.

 Foley earned a bachelor's degree in chemistry at Providence College, a master’s degree in chemistry from Purdue University, and doctorate in physical and inorganic chemistry from Penn State.
 An accomplished researcher who has dedicated more than 30 years to advancing the study of nanotechnology, he holds 16 patents, has written more than 150 articles and a textbook, and has mentored nearly 50 undergraduate and graduate thesis students.
 Foley has been recognized as a fellow of the American Institute of Chemical Engineers, the Industrial and Engineering Chemistry Division of the American Chemical Society, the American Association for the Advancement of Science, and the National Academy of Inventors.

-Foley is married to Karin, his wife of 38 years.
+Foley is married to Karin, his wife of nearly 40 years.
 They reside in Plandome, N.Y., and have two daughters.